arangodb/docs/3.7/http/general.md

 To utilize the API a superuser JWT token is necessary, otherwise the response will be _HTTP 403 Forbidden_.

+Note that only the files specified via the arangod startup options `--server.jwt-secret-keyfile` or `--server.jwt-secret-folder` are used, it is not possible to change the locations where files are loaded from without restarting the process.

 Error Handling
 --------------